Piano Concerto No. 3

 On 1/13 August Tchaikovsky told Aleksandr Ziloti that the concerto "hasn't turned out too badly as music—but it's a thankless task!
 If that should be Taneyev's opinion then, perhaps, I shall destroy it forthwith" .
 On 8/20 October in Moscow, Tchaikovsky showed the concerto to Sergey Taneyev, but despite the latter's harsh criticism that the concerto was not sufficiently virtuosic, all the same he did not destroy it .

 However, he had already begun to have doubts about length of the work, about which he wrote to Aleksandr Ziloti on 25 September/7 October 1893: "Since it has turned out to be disgracefully long, I have decided to restrict it to just the first movement, and to call it Allegro de concert or Conzertstück" .
-Two days later Tchaikovsky began to orchestrate the opening Allegro brillante , the completed score of which concludes with the date 3 October [O.S.] and the note "End of 1st movement", suggesting that Tchaikovsky may have changed his mind once again about the extent of the work.
-We may never know the composer's final intentions, since immediately after completing the Allegro brillante, he left directly for Moscow, and then for Saint Petersburg, where he died on 25 October 1893.
+Two days later Tchaikovsky began to orchestrate the opening Allegro brillante , the completed score of which is dated 3/15 October.
+We may never know the composer's final intentions, since immediately after completing this movement, he left directly for Moscow, and then for Saint Petersburg, where he died on 25 October/6 November 1893.
+However, just eight days before his death, the pianist Adele Aus der Ohe recalled that Tchaikovsky "seemed especially anxious to revise his Third Pianoforte Concerto" .

 Tchaikovsky also arranged the first movement for two pianos (4 hands) simultaneously with the orchestration in September and October 1893.